adullact/puppet-freeipa/REFERENCE.md

 Data type: `Boolean`

 If true, then httpd is configured to act as a reverse proxy for the IPA Web UI.
-This allows for the Web UI to be accessed from different ports and hostnames than the default.
+This allows

 Default value: `false`